RCA: Region Conditioned Adaptation for Visual Abductive Reasoning: Our VAR Model

 \end{small}

-With the single contrastive loss, we find that only minimizing the gap between a pair, such as \textit{vision-clue} (or \textit{vision-inference}) will also shorten the gap between the other pair \textit{vision-inference} (or \textit{vision-clue}), indicating retrieval and abductive reasoning tasks have positive rational correlations.
+With the single contrastive loss, we find that only minimizing the gap between a pair, such as \textit{vision-clue} (or \textit{vision-inference}) will also shorten the gap between the other pair \textit{vision-inference} (or \textit{vision-clue}), indicating retrieval and abductive reasoning tasks are positively correlated.
 We give detailed analysis in \S \ref{sec:ab_study}.